serenorg/serendb/docs/rfcs/035-timeline-archive.md

 2. shallow snapshots which are CoW relative to the original version of the data, e.g. on a typical NFS appliance, or a filesystem like CephFS.
 3. a series of snapshots which are CoW or de-duplicated relative to one another.

-Today's Neon branches are approximately like `2.`, although due to implementation details branches often end up storing much more data than they really need, as parent branches assume that all data at the branch point is needed.
+Today's SerenDB branches are approximately like `2.`, although due to implementation details branches often end up storing much more data than they really need, as parent branches assume that all data at the branch point is needed.
 The layers pinned in the parent branch may have a much larger size than the physical size of a compressed image layer representing the data at the branch point.